 - Preparing for advancement.
 Employees who get the opportunity to participate in training can be viewed as preparing themselves for promotional and advancement opportunities within or outside of the organization.
 Employees who take classes in supervisory skills or in areas of dealing with difficult people, for example, are preparing themselves for future leadership opportunities.

 - Customer Service: No matter the job or industry, customer service always plays a significant place in the workplace.
-Since employees are interacting with internal and external customers, it becomes important to understand how to provide excellent service to all customers.
+Since employees interact with internal and external customers, it becomes important to understand how to provide excellent service to all customers.

-- Communication: Employees spend much of their day with co workers in order to accomplish goals and objectives of the organization.
+- Communication: Employees spend much of their day with co-workers in order to accomplish the goals and objectives of the organization.
 Knowing how to effectively and appropriately communicate with one another, both verbally and in written form, is paramount to having a productive workplace.
-A respectful workplace is only possible when employees communicate and interact with one another that is respectful and professional.
+A respectful workplace is only possible when employees communicate and interact with one another respectfully and professionally.

-- Diversity: Appreciation for diversity within the work team and for the customers that employees serve means having an appreciation for diversity.
-Employers recognize the importance of understanding diversity, and will have employees participate in a training program on this topic.
+- Diversity: Appreciation for diversity within the work team and the customers that employees serve means having an appreciation for diversity.
+Employers recognize the importance of understanding diversity and will have employees participate in a training program on this topic.

 - Compensation: Employees, especially supervisors, are often tasked with timekeeping.
 The FLSA, Fair Labor Standards Act, is the law that was passed that governs how employees are paid for hours worked at the workplace.
 FLSA training helps define who is eligible for overtime compensation, when overtime is paid, etc.